Emadmasroor/E21-F25/HW/HW2.md

 5. The product `0x353` times `0x3`

-For each arithmetic problem you write (5 total), write down the same calculation in decimal form as well (no need to do these `by hand`).
+For each arithmetic problem you write (5 total), write down the same calculation in decimal form as well (no need to do these 'by hand').
 For example, if you were showing that

 ```
 0b101 + 0b100 = 1001